Questions 67 and 68

-"Questions 67 and 68" is a 1969 song written by Robert Lamm for the rock band Chicago (then known as Chicago Transit Authority) and recorded for their debut album Chicago Transit Authority.
-It was their first single release.
+"Questions 67 and 68" is song by the American rock band Chicago (then known as Chicago Transit Authority) and recorded for their debut album Chicago Transit Authority.
+It was their first single release and written by Robert Lamm.
 Peter Cetera is the primary lead singer with Lamm also on vocals.
 In 2015, Dave Swanson, writing for Ultimate Classic Rock, listed the song as ninth in a list of top ten Chicago songs.
 Writing for Rock Cellar magazine, Frank Mastropolo rated the song as number 11 in a list of "Top 11 Question Songs".

 Lyrics and music

 The questions in "Questions 67 and 68" relate to the nature of a romantic relationship Lamm had during 1967 and 1968.
 In 2008, Lamm said, "It’s about a girl I knew during those years with a hint of acid imagery and very Beatles influenced."
 The lyrics include the title phrase only as the last words.

 With respect to the horn arrangement, James Pankow said in a 2000 Goldmine article, "In the old days, however, I used to write horns very harmonically.
 'Questions 67 and 68' is probably a very good example of how I used to approach horns.
 I had no rests.
 We played from the first bar of the song, which is not very musical anymore.
 We got away with that then, I guess.
 Guercio [Chicago's producer then] used to triple, quite often.
 He'd have three sections, and the one in the middle was me playing pedals, that's why it sounded like Count Basie.
 It sounded like a big band."